edgrosvenor/personal/README.md

 # Welcome, Fellow Artisans

 My name is Ed.
 I'm a web developer with 20 years of experience, mostly in Perl and PHP.
 These days I spend most of my time inside the Laravel ecosystem.
-This site serves as my playground and my classroom, where I experiment, break things, and share what I discover.
+This site serves as my playground and my classroom where I experiment, break things, and share what I discover.

 ### About This Site